Definition

 Why it matters

-CAC determines how much you can spend to grow while staying within margin and payback targets.
+CAC determines how much the business can spend to grow while staying within margin and payback targets.
+It is only useful when it is tied to a specific segment, channel, and time frame.

 Pricing implications

-Higher ARPA and stronger gross margin reduce payback time and allow higher CAC.
+Higher revenue per account and stronger gross margin reduce payback time and allow higher CAC.
+Lower-priced segments need faster recovery, tighter onboarding, or a more efficient acquisition channel to stay attractive.

 Measurement tips